aharris41/country-happiness/README.md

 This project analyzes the relationship between various parameters that influences the happiness of a country.
-A correlation matrix was made in collaboration to determine the most highly correlated variables
+A Principal Component Analysis (PCA),